1. How do I get in touch with [so & so]?

-3. How can I get a show on WKCR?
+3. How can I start programming a show on WKCR?

 4. Why can't I get your signal on my [listening device]?

-Our streaming online is subject to occasional breakdowns that may cause limited access to one or both streams.
-Our FM service is more constant, but of course covers only the geographic area for which we are licensed to broadcast.
+Our online streaming is subject to occasional breakdowns that may limit access to one or both streams.
+You can also access our signal through radio apps like TuneIn or iTunes Radio, but the streaming on these will be subject to the same issues to which our regular streaming is subject.
+Our FM service is more constant but covers only the geographic area for which we are licensed to broadcast.

-Call in to our listener line: 212-854-9920.
+Call our listener line: 212-854-9920.
 Not all DJs will take requests, but this is the best way to reach them and find out.

-6. Do you podcast?
-Is there archived material?
-Can I get a CD of a radio show?
+6. Does WKCR have a podcast?
+Does WKCR archive material?
+Can I get a copy of a WKCR show?

-Unfortunately, as a station we do not at present have a station policy to podcast or regularly archive our programs online.
-However, you may find that the particular show you are looking for has some materials online.
-Check out the department page on our website, or for more recent materials, contact the department head.
+We do not have a podcast or regularly archive our programs online, but you may find that the particular show you are looking for has some materials online.
+Check out the department pages on our website or, for more recent materials, contact department heads.
+You can also check out our Online Archive to find select content available for streaming.
 We cannot offer hard copies of our programming.